krishmurjani/adversarial-attacks-resnet34/readme.md

-# Adversarial Attacks on ResNet-34
+# Deep Learning Project 3: Adversarial Attacks on ResNet-34

 This repository contains the implementation of various adversarial attacks against a pre-trained ResNet-34 model as part of the Deep Learning Project 3 (Spring 2025).